flutter/website/src/docs/cookbook/navigation/passing-data.md

 ## 1. Define a todo class

 First, you need a simple way to represent todos.
-For this example, create a class that contains two pieces of data: the title and description.
+Let's create a class that contains two pieces of data: the title and description.

 <!-- skip -->